 to the one housed in the Cawthorne Museum today.

 .
-The bow could now be scientifically dated if a portion were
+The bow could now be scientifically dated if a portion were to be sacrificed for carbon-dating.
+The Stone of Scone was removed from Scotland by Edward I and has been returned.

 Recent research has shown that the man who inspired the author of the Geste to include the character 'Little John' was not necessarily named in the ballad from his height or lack of it.
 The author of the Geste has been far more cryptic than this.
 In fact if we look at the Geste as a cryptic political song rather than a 'ballad' it would serve us well.
-In the case of Hathersage, speculation based upon a folk-tale has become fact.
+In the case of Hathersage, speculation based upon a folk-tale has become a factoid.
 However, I have found that the man who was immortalised as 'Little John' was a forester whilst there is a link to Hathersage and another 'merry man' who has yet to be announced.

 Robin